Blueprint SDK — API

 Parameter:

-Return: True if this object's script_input attribute unlocks script received as parameter.
-That is, oracle is authenticated.
+Return: True if this object's script_input attribute successfully unlocks the script received as parameter.
+That is, the oracle is authenticated.

 SignedData.get_data_bytes

 Given a contract ID, returns a serialized version of data as bytes.
-Use it to perform unit tests on your blueprint.
+Useful to perform unit tests on your blueprint.

 get_data_bytes(self, contract_id: ContractId) -> bytes: